 Appointments

-- Please provide as much notice as possible, if you need to cancel or reschedule your appointment, so that we may make best use of our appointment diary.
+- Please provide at least 48 hours’ notice if you need to cancel or reschedule your appointment so that we may make the best use of our appointment diary.

-- If you do not attend a booked appointment, and fail to advise us in advance, a £50 non-refundable booking fee will be charged to make another appointment.
+- If you do not attend a booked appointment and fail to advise us in advance, a £50 deposit will be taken, which is non-refundable and cannot be applied to future appointments.

 - Routine review appointments are offered after treatment with botulinum toxin as a courtesy.
 If you are unable to attend the review appointment at 2 to 3 weeks, no additional treatment or ‘top up’ is provided once the review period of 2 to 3 weeks has passed.

 - New patients are seen for consultation and assessment.
-Treatment is not provided on the first visit except in exceptional circumstances with prior arrangement.
+We provide a ‘cooling-off’ period as per General Medical Council Guidelines, thus treatment is not provided on the first visit except in exceptional circumstances with prior arrangements.

 Complications

-Complications are extremely rare, however some procedures have documented complicates that will be explained to patients during your consultation and consent.
-In the unlikely event of a complication, We are trained in dealing with complications and we advise calling and we will arrange an urgent appointment.
-Depending on the day you may have to travel to a clinic other than where you were treated initially.
-In the event of a more serious complication we will arrange for treatment within the NHS, although please bear in mind many insurance companies may not cover cosmetic procedures.
-Again complications are rare, and we would like to reassure you that if one does occur, we will support you in every way possible.
+Complications are extremely rare; however, some procedures have documented complications that will be explained to you during your consultation and consent process.
+In the unlikely event of a complication, we are trained in dealing with complications, and we advise calling, and we will arrange an urgent appointment.
+Depending on the day, you may have to travel to a clinic other than where you were treated initially.
+In the event of a more serious complication, we will arrange for treatment at a hospital, although please bear in mind many insurance companies may not cover cosmetic procedures.
+Again, complications are rare, and we would like to reassure you that if one does occur, we will support you in every way possible.

 Consent

-All patients will be required to sign a consent form after your consultation and prior to any treatment.
-Please ask any questions you may have, We encourage questions and aim to ensure a thorough understanding of the procedure.
-Consent may be verbally withdrawn at anytime.
+All patients will be required to sign a consent form prior to any treatment.
+Please ask any questions you may have; we encourage questions and aim to ensure a thorough understanding of the procedure.
+Consent may be verbally withdrawn at any time prior to the treatment taking place.

 Children